ztt1/ST5188/README.md

 This folder contains all codes we use from explorative research to deep learning model training to output visualization.

 ## Report
-This folder contains our proposal, progress, gand final report.
+This folder contains our proposal, progress, and final report.

 ## tSNE
 This folder contains the tSNE plot of our models.